 Boats registered under a family trust will not be accepted even if your name is on the trust.
 All vessels must be owned by a person or company only.
 If the vessel is registered under a company, you will need to present a letter of authorization on company letterhead granting permission to take the boat to Mexico.

-The fee for the temporary import permit varies slightly from day to day but is around 880 pesos (about $55.00 USD) and can be paid in pesos, dollars or by Visa or Mastercard.
+The fee for the temporary import permit varies slightly from day to day but is around 950 pesos (about $55.00 USD) and can be paid in pesos, dollars or by Visa or Mastercard.
 The permit is good for 10 years (and is good for multiple entry).
+TIPs can only be extended one time, therefore the maximum amount of time that a boat can have a valid import permit for Mexico is 20 years

 Otay hours: Mon-Sat: 8am-9pm Sun: 9am-6pm